Updated for 2023!

 Available in Canmore or Nordegg, take a heli tour for a top down view of the Rockies.
 More adventurous explorers might like to add in heli hiking, heli snowshoeing or even heli yoga!

-29. Have a spa day at the Banff Fairmont
+29. Have a spa day at the Fairmont Banff Springs

 Ultimate relaxation at the Willowstream Spa or any number of Banff’s fantastic spas.
 The various mineral pools will soothe your aching muscles, and the massage treatments are expensive but so relaxing (click the link to read more about planning a romantic trip to Banff).
 All you can eat cookies too!